 In the state of Tennessee, there are two types of notice that may be required on almost every type of construction project.
 All project participants, regardless of the tier, must send a notice in some form or another.

 The first type of notice is referred to as a Notice to Owner.
 Only those who contract directly with the property owner are required to send this notice.
 This notice is only required on owner-occupied, residential projects (up to 4 units).
 Failure to send this notice won’t affect the claimant’s mechanics lien rights, but they may be subject to criminal penalties.

 As for all other parties (subs, suppliers, etc.) they are required to send a Notice of Nonpayment on nearly every construction project.
 The only exception is owner-occupied, 1-4 family residential projects; there are no notice requirements for remote contractors on these types of projects.

 The rules governing Tennessee preliminary notices can get confusing.
 In fact, it comes up quite regularly in our Ask an Expert Center:

 The most obvious answer is that these monthly notices are required in order to secure the ability to file a mechanics lien.
 Mechanics liens are an invaluable tool to make sure you get paid on a construction project.

 As for the Notice to Owner, Tenn.
 Code §66-11-206 specifically states that noncompliance shall “in no way affect the lien rights of a contractor.”
-However, failing to provide this notice could result in liability for a Class B misdemeanor for violating the Truth in Construction and Consumer Protection Act of 1975.
+However, if a contractor fails to provide this notice, and subsequently attempts to file a mechanics lien, it could result in liability for a Class B misdemeanor for violating the Truth in Construction and Consumer Protection Act of 1975.